-Main Menu Options Description 1- System Tests From here you can access Fire Drill and Indicator Test.
+Main Menu Options Description 1 - System Tests From here you can access Fire Drill and Indicator Test.
 2- Point Functions From here you can enable / disable points.
-3- Event History Display event history on the LCD.
-See Section 8.4.6 for more information.
-4- Set Time and Date Set time and date for the system.
-5- Printer Options Options for controlling a printer if attached to the system.
-If a printer is used, the Model 5824 Serial/Parallel Interface must be used.
-6- Reset Items Cancel any attempt to call the central station.
+3 - Event History Display event history on the LCD.
+See Section 8.5.6 for more information.
+4 - Set Time and Date Set time and date for the system.
+5 - Printer Options Options for controlling a printer if attached to the system.
+If a printer is used, the Model 5824 serial/parallel interface module must be used.
+6 - Reset Items Cancel any attempt to call the central station.
 Any calls awaiting additional attempts will be aborted.
-7- Program Menu Brings up a set of menus for programming the panel, including changing access codes.
+7 - Program Menu Brings up a set of menus for programming the panel, including changing access codes.
 These options are described in detail in Section 7.
-8- System Info View system information, including model and serial numbers and revision number and date.
-9- Up/Download Initiate communication from the panel site between the panel and a computer running the Silent Knight Software Suite.
+8 - System Info View system information, including model and serial numbers and revision number and date.
+9 - Up/Download Initiate communication from the panel site between the panel and a computer running the Silent Knight Software Suite.

-8.3.2 Using the Menus
+8.4.2 Using the Menus

-To move through the menus: Use and to move through the options in a menu.
+To move through the menus: Use $\overline{\mathbb{V}}$ and $\underline{\mathbb{A}}$ to move through the options in a menu.
 Use to move to a previous menu.
-To select an option: Enter the number of the option. -OR- Press ENTER if the option appears at the top of the menu (= symbol displays after the option number in this case).
+To select an option: Enter the number of the option.
+OR- Press ENTER if the option appears at the top of the menu (= symbol displays after the option number in this case).

-8.4 Basic Operation
+8.5 Basic Operation

-8.4.1 Setting Time and Date
+8.5.1 Setting Time and Date

-- 1. From the Main Menu, select 4 for Set Date and Time. - 2.
-Make changes in the fields on the screen.
-Use to move through the fields.
-Use the and to select options in the fields. - 3.
+- 1. From the Main Menu, select 4 for Set Date and Time. - Make changes in the fields on the screen.
+Use (right arrow) to move through the fields.
+Use the and at to select options in the fields. - 3.
 When the date and time are correct, press ENTER.

-8.4.2 Disable / Enable NACs by Group
+8.5.2 Disable / Enable NACs by Group

 - 1. From the Main Menu, select 2 for point functions. - 2.
 Select 1 for Disable/Enable Point. - 3.
-Select 3 to Disable NACs by group or 4 to Enable NACs by group. - 4.
+Select 1 to Disable NACs by group or 2 to Enable NACs by group. - 4.
 Use and to move through the list of groups.
 Press ENTER to select the group highlighted.

-8.4.3 Disable / Enable a Template
+8.5.3 Disable / Enable a Template

 - 1. From the Main Menu, select 2 for Point Functions. - 2.
 Select 1 for Disable/Enable Point. - 3.
 Select 1 to Disable NACs by Template or 2 to Enable NACs by Template. - 4.
-Use the △ or ✓ arrow key to select the Template and press ENTER.
+Use the $\overline{\phantom{a}}$ or $\triangle$ arrow key to select the Template and press ENTER.

-8.4.4 Disable / Enable a Zone
+8.5.4 Disable / Enable a Zone

-- 1. From the Main Menu, select 2 for Point Functions. - Select 1 for Disable/Enable Point. - 3.
+- 1. From the Main Menu, select 2 for Point Functions. - 2.
+Select 1 for Disable/Enable Point. - 3.
 Select 5 to Disable Zone Points or 6 to Enable Zone Points. - 4.
-Use the △ or ▽ arrow key to select the Zone and press ENTER.
+Use the $\nabla$ or $\triangle$ arrow key to select the Zone and press ENTER.

-8.4.5 Disable / Enable a Point
+8.5.5 Disable / Enable a Point

-- 1. From the Main Menu, select 2 for Point Functions.

-- 2. Select 1 for Disable/Enable Point.
+- 1. From the Main Menu, select 2 for Point Functions. - 2.
+Select 1 for Disable/Enable Point.

-- 3. Press 7 for Disable/Enable Pt.

-4. Use and to move through the list.
+- 3. Select 7 for Disable/Enable Pt. - 4.
+Use ▼ and ▲ to move through the list.
 Press ENTER to select the module where the point you want to disable/enable is located.
-Select the point to disable or enable on the module.
 A description of the point should display.
 The fourth line of the screen should show "NORMAL" (meaning that the point is currently enabled) or "DISABLED" (the point is currently disabled).
-Press to toggle between NORMAL and DISABLE.
+Press ▶ to toggle between NORMAL and DISABLE.

-8.4.6 View Event History
+8.5.6 View Event History